Support America’s National Ballet Company® DONATE NOW

 Photo: Patrick Frenette.

 Ahn joined ABT as an apprentice in January 2014 and the corps de ballet in June 2014.
-He was promoted to Soloist in September 2019.
-His repertoire with the Company includes the title role in Apollo, Solor in La Bayadère, a Cavalier in Cinderella, Ali, the slave and Lankendem in Le Corsaire, Albrecht in Giselle, Persian Man in The Golden Cockerel, the Nutcracker Prince, the Russian Dance and Spanish Dance in Alexei Ratmansky’s The Nutcracker, Dionysius in Of Love and Rage, Winter in The Seasons, Bluebird, the Italian Prince and a Fairy Cavalier in Ratmansky’s The Sleeping Beauty, Neapolitan Dance in Swan Lake, leading roles in AFTERITE, The Brahms-Haydn Variations, Garden Blue, Serenade after Plato’s Symposium, Theme and Variations and Thirteen Diversions, and featured roles in AfterEffect, Bach Partita and In the Upper Room.
+He was promoted to Soloist in September 2019 and to Principal Dancer in September 2020.
+His repertoire with the Company includes the title role in Apollo, Solor in La Bayadère, a Cavalier in Cinderella, Ali, the slave and Lankendem in Le Corsaire, the Grand Pas de Deux from Don Quixote, Albrecht in Giselle, Persian Man in The Golden Cockerel, the Nutcracker Prince, Arabian Man, Russian Dance, and Spanish Dance in Alexei Ratmansky’s The Nutcracker, Dionysius in Of Love and Rage, Winter in The Seasons, Bluebird, the Italian Prince, and a Fairy Cavalier in Ratmansky’s The Sleeping Beauty, Neapolitan Dance in Swan Lake, leading roles in AFTERITE, The Brahms-Haydn Variations, Garden Blue, Serenade after Plato’s Symposium, Theme and Variations, and Thirteen Diversions, and featured roles in AfterEffect, Bach Partita, and In the Upper Room.

-He created Murasaki in Ghost Catcher and roles in After You, New American Romance and Songs of Bukovina.
+He created Murasaki in A Gathering of Ghosts, leading roles in Desire and ZigZag, and featured roles in After You, New American Romance, and Songs of Bukovina.

 * created role